wacncontent/CustomizeTool/addCommentOutput/includes/virtual-machines-common-containers.md

 <!-- not suitable for Mooncake -->
 

 Azure offers you great cloud solutions, built on virtual machines&mdash;based on the emulation of physical computer hardware&mdash;to enable agile movement of software deployments and dramatically better resource consolidation than physical hardware.
 In the past few years, largely thanks to  the [Docker](https://www.docker.com) approach to containers and the docker ecosystem, Linux container technology has dramatically expanded the ways you can develop and manage distributed software.
 Application code in a container is isolated from the host Azure VM as well as other containers on the same VM, which gives you more development and deployment agility at the application level&mdash;in addition to the agility that Azure VMs already give you.

 **But that's old news.** The *new* news is that Azure offers you even more Docker goodness:

-- [Many](/documentation/articles/virtual-machines-linux-classic-cli-use-docker/) [different](/documentation/articles/virtual-machines-linux-classic-portal-use-docker/) [ways](/documentation/articles/virtual-machines-linux-classic-docker-quickstart/) to [create Docker hosts](https://github.com/Azure/azure-quickstart-templates/tree/master/docker-simple-on-ubuntu) for containers to suit your situation
+- [Many](/documentation/articles/virtual-machines-linux-docker-machine/) [different](/documentation/articles/virtual-machines-linux-dockerextension/) ways to create Docker hosts for containers to suit your situation
+- The [Azure Container Service](/documentation/services/container-service/) creates clusters of container hosts using orchestrators such as **marathon** and **swarm**.
-- [Azure Resource  Manager](../articles/documentation/articles/resource-group-overview)  Manager](/documentation/articles/resource-group-overview/)  and [resource group templates](/documentation/articles/resource-group-authoring-templates/) to simplify deploying and updating complex distributed applications
+- [Azure Resource Manager](/documentation/articles/resource-group-overview) and [resource group templates](/documentation/articles/resource-group-authoring-templates/) to simplify deploying and updating complex distributed applications
 - integration with a large array of both proprietary and open-source configuration management tools

-And because you can programmatically create VMs and Linux containers on Azure, you can also use VM and container *orchestration* tools to create groups of Virtual Machines (VMs) and to deploy applications inside both Linux containers and soon [Windows Containers](https://msdn.microsoft.com/virtualization/windowscontainers/about/about_overview).
+And because you can programmatically create VMs and Linux containers on Azure, you can also use VM and container *orchestration* tools to create groups of Virtual Machines (VMs) and to deploy applications inside both Linux containers and now [Windows Containers](https://msdn.microsoft.com/virtualization/windowscontainers/about/about_overview).

 This article not only discusses these concepts at a high level, it also contains tons of links to more information, tutorials, and products related to container and cluster usage on Azure.
 If you know all this, and just want the links, they're right here at [tools for working with containers](#tools-for-working-with-containers).